aircarbon/dpx/docs/team/ACR_OVERVIEW.md

 The ACR system provides a complete on-chain governance solution built on Avalanche using Foundry and OpenZeppelin Contracts.
 It consists of two main smart contracts:

-1. **ACT Token (ACR in production)** - An upgradeable ERC-20 governance token with voting capabilities
+1. **ACR Token (ACR in production)** - An upgradeable ERC-20 governance token with voting capabilities
-2. **ACTGovernor** - An OpenZeppelin Governor contract for DAO governance
+2. **ACRGovernor** - An OpenZeppelin Governor contract for DAO governance

 ### Key Components